dabrahams/standard/README.md

     2. A function declaration at type scope that contains a `static` modifier is called a static method declaration; it is also a global function declaration.
 A static method declaration introduces one global function.

     3. A function declaration at type scope that does not contain a `satic` modifier is called a method declaration.
-It introduces one or more methods.
+It introduces a method set containing one or more methods.

     4. A function declaration at type scope declared with `init` is called a constructor declaration.
 It introduces one global function.